SNurmivaara/Cryptographer/README.md

 ﻿# Cryptographer
 *Cipher and decipher inputs*

-This program will be developed incrementally and iteratively during the following 7 weeks or so!
+This program will be developed incrementally and iteratively during the following weeks!

 ## Documentation (in Finnish)
 * [aiheen kuvaus](documentation/aiheenKuvausJaRakenne.md)